 Facing Social Security Disability Denial in Rhode Island

 However, being approved for disability benefits under either program is challenging.
 The applications of the vast majority of people are initially denied.
-The best way to ensure that your claim is properly handled, especially after it has been denied, is to have a Social Security Disability attorney on your side.
-The Social Security Disability lawyers of Gemma Law Associates, Inc. are well equipped to help you with this process.
+The best way to ensure that your claim is handled correctly, especially after it has been denied, is to have a Social Security Disability attorney on your side.
+The Social Security Disability lawyers of Gemma Law Associates are well-equipped to help you with this process.
 Please feel free to contact one of our Providence Social Security Disability attorneys by calling us or by filling out this form.

 Qualifying for Social Security Disability Benefits

-There are several factors that the SSA reviews in order to determine whether or you qualify for Social Security Disability benefits including meeting financial conditions and meeting the SSA’s very strict definition of “disabled.”
-It is not enough to simply say you are disabled, the SSA requires very specific types of proof that varies depending on the type of condition you have.
+There are several factors that the SSA reviews in order to determine whether or you qualify for Social Security Disability benefits, including meeting financial conditions and meeting the SSA’s very strict definition of “disabled.”
+It is not enough to say you are disabled; the SSA requires very specific types of proof that vary depending on the type of condition you have.
 If you do not meet any of the requirements for qualification for Social Security Disability benefits, your application will be denied.

 The Appeals Process

 - Reconsideration.
 If your claim was denied after the initial application, you have 60 days to file a “Request for Reconsideration.”
 Your application will then be reviewed by a different reviewer in the Disability Determination Services office.
-Essentially, your applications is be reviewed as if it was submitted for the first time, but by a different person.
+Essentially, your application is reviewed as if it was submitted for the first time but by a different person.

 - Administrative hearing.
 If your claim is again denied, you have another 60 days to request an administrative hearing.
 Administrative Law Judges (ALJs) preside over the administrative hearings at the Offices of Disability Adjudication and Review.
-At your administrative hearing the ALJ will interview you as well as experts.
-This appeals step can take some time as your hearing date may not be held until a year later.
+At your administrative hearing, the ALJ will interview you and the experts.
+This appeals step can take time as your hearing date may not be held until a year later.
 After the hearing, it typically takes the ALJ two months to render his or her decision.
 About 65% of cases are approved at this level.

 - Lawsuit in federal court.
-If your claim is again denied or if the Appeals Council declines to review your case, your last option is to file a claim in federal court.
-The cases are reviewed by a federal judge without a jury.
+If your claim is again denied or the Appeals Council declines to review your case, your last option is to file a claim in federal court.
+A federal judge reviews the cases without a jury.
 The judge looks at the cases for legal errors.
 About 30% of cases that reach this stage are approved.

-Whether or not your disability claim is ultimately approved on appeal depends on many different factors.
-However, your chances of receiving an approval are greatly improved if you are represented by an experienced attorney.
+Whether or not your disability claim is ultimately approved on appeal depends on many factors.
+However, your chances of receiving approval are greatly improved if an experienced attorney represents you.
 If you have questions about applying for Social Security Disability, or if you feel that your application has been unfairly denied, you should seek legal counsel.

-The Providence, Rhode Island law firm of Gemma Law Associates, Inc., can help you.
-Serving clients throughout Rhode Island, we will meet with you to discuss your Social Security Disability case.
-Please contact us by calling toll free or by filling out our online contact form.
+The Providence, Rhode Island law firm of Gemma Law Associates can help you.
+Please get in touch with us by calling toll-free or by filling out our online contact form.